learnlatex/learnlatex.github.io/en/lesson-02.md

 behind the scenes, and display the PDF that is produced.

-Some of these sites combine LaTeX with features similar to a word processor, whereas others are more focussed on letting you see the LaTeX code and so are closer to having a local installation.
+Some of these sites combine LaTeX with features similar to a word processor, whereas others are more focused on letting you see the LaTeX code and so are closer to having a local installation.

 There are systems that let you run LaTeX without needing to be logged in, and we